Analysis | Over and over and over, arrested rioters say what spurred them: Trump

 This all happened a month ago, but, like so many other things in modern American culture, feels far more distant.
-Since then, Trump was impeached for the second time and, a week later, left office.
+In that time, Trump was impeached for the second time and, a week later, left office.
 Jan.
 6 seems to be obscured by fog, something that Trump’s impeachment defense clearly hopes to rely on.
-The paragraph above is a distillation of the events that led to five deaths, scores of injured police officers and hundreds of subsequent arrests — but we’re so familiar with the narrative that we can forget the effects of the day’s violence.
+The paragraph above is a distillation of the events that led to the deaths of a Capitol Police officer and four rioters, scores of injured police officers and hundreds of subsequent arrests — but we’re so familiar with the narrative that we can forget the effects of the day’s violence.

 So it’s worth putting a fine point on two things.
 The first is that the effects of the day’s violence are still very tangible and, second, that its proximate cause is no less murky.

 Hours before the impeachment trial began in the Senate on Tuesday, federal law enforcement officers in Georgia arrested Benjamin Torre, one of those accused of breaching the Capitol on that day.
-Like so many others who’ve already been arrested, Torre left a wide trail on social media alleging his participation in the day’s events.
+Like so many others who’ve already been arrested, Torre left a wide trail on social media pointing to his participation in the day’s events.

 Torre is only the most recent person to be arrested, though he may not be by the time you read this.
-On nearly every day since Jan.
+Nearly every day since Jan.
 6, law enforcement officials have arrested someone allegedly involved in storming the Capitol.
 On Jan.
-19, the day before the inauguration of President Biden, 18 people accused of illegally entering the Capitol were arrested.
+19, the day before the inauguration of Joe Biden as president, 18 people accused of illegally entering the Capitol were arrested.

 In other words, the effort to hold people accountable for their actions that day is still very much underway.
-There remain hundreds of photographs of individuals at the Justice Department website, indicating possible suspects in the day’s violence and illegality.
+There are still hundreds of photographs of individuals at the Capitol on Jan.
+6 posted on a Justice Department “Most Wanted” Web page, indicating possible suspects in the day’s violence and illegality.
 We can expect dozens more arrests, at least.

-From those who’ve been already arrested, we hear a consistent refrain: They were there to support Trump or, in their view, there at his behest.
+From those who’ve been arrested already, we hear a consistent refrain: They were there to support Trump or, in their view, there at his behest.

 That’s what Douglas Sweet of Virginia said after he was arrested on Jan.
 7: “Trump asked all the patriots to show up, so I did.”

-Jacob Chansley, the “QAnon Prophet,” told FBI agents that “he came as a part of a group effort, with other ‘patriots’ from Arizona, at the request of the President that all ‘patriots’ come to D.C. on January 6, 2021.”
+Jacob Chansley, the “QAnon Shaman,” told FBI agents that “he came as a part of a group effort, with other ‘patriots’ from Arizona, at the request of the President that all ‘patriots’ come to D.C. on January 6, 2021.”

-In an interview with the New Yorker, Larry Brock of Texas said that “the President asked for his supporters to be there to attend, and I felt like it was important, because of how much I love this country, to actually be there.”
+In an interview with the New Yorker, Larry Brock of Texas said that “the president asked for his supporters to be there to attend, and I felt like it was important, because of how much I love this country, to actually be there.”

-Someone who spoke with the FBI told agents that Robert Sanford, arrested on Jan.
+Someone who spoke with the FBI told agents that Robert Sanford, arrested Jan.
 14, had been part of a group that “had gone to the White House and listened to President Donald J. Trump’s speech and then had followed the President’s instructions and gone to the Capitol.”

 Jennifer Ryan, a real estate agent from Texas arrested on Jan.
 15, told a local television station that she had simply “answered the call of my president.”